Descriptors

 source_code_info

-field, if it is present.
+field, if it's present.
 Therein is a

 list of locations,